-Ultrasound is a painless, non-invasive procedure, so there are no needles.
-Also, ultrasound imaging does not require the use of any ionizing radiation.
-Ultrasound is a safe, accurate way for physicians to see the progress of a pregnant woman’s developing baby.
+Unlike conventional x-rays, ultrasound does not need to use radiation.
+Ultrasound imaging does not require the use of any ionizing radiation.
+It's a safe, accurate way for doctors to see the progress of a pregnant woman’s developing baby.

-Preparing for the test:
+Preparing for Your Ultrasound

 - Do not chew gum or smoke for 6 hours before the exam.

 - For gallbladder or abdomen ultrasounds, you should have nothing to eat or drink for 6 hours before the exam.

 For some types of ultrasound exams, you may need to:

 - Fast (not eat or drink) for as many as 12 hours before your appointment.

 - Drink up to six glasses of water 2 hours prior to your exam and avoid urinating so that your bladder is full when the scan begins.

 If you have questions about preparing for your ultrasound exam at UPMC Imaging Services, please call 1-800-533-UPMC (8762).

 An ultrasound exam usually takes about 45 to 60 minutes.